Tanishq909/Role-based/README.md

 - **JWT (JSON Web Tokens)**: A compact, URL-safe means of representing claims to be transferred between two parties.
 - **bcrypt**: A library to help hash passwords.
 - **dotenv**: A module to load environment variables from a .env file.
+- **cors**: A package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+- **cookie-parser**: Parse Cookie header and populate req.cookies with an object keyed by the cookie names.

 ## Prerequisites
 - Node.js (v20.17.0)